How to create double exposures on film

 If you saw my guide on redscaling film, you’ll be happy to learn that creating double exposures is even easier.
 Depending on your camera, there are a few ways to achieve this effect.

-The first way to take double exposures is to shoot through a roll fully, rewind it, then shoot through the whole thing again.
+The first way to take double exposures is to shoot through a roll fully, rewind it, then shoot through the thing again.
 The upside to this approach is that you can do it with any camera, but there are a number of downsides that make it a bit less desirable than the other methods.
 However, there are workarounds.

 With this method, it can be a bit challenging to line up the frames perfectly on top of one another.
 Doing so involves taking a lot of notes and is very prone to error.
 You’re also locked into shooting a full roll of double exposures, whereas you can just shoot one here and there when using the other techniques.